Heard On The REITs - Week Ending October 6th, 2017

 - Hurricanes delayed Meritage Homes (MTH) closings.
 Home closings still increased by 9% y/y but according to CEO Steven Hilton, results ‘could have been better’.

-- Liberty Property Trust (LPY) renewed its $250M share repurchase program.
+- Liberty Property Trust (NYSE:LPT) renewed its $250M share repurchase program.

-- Investor activist Land & Buildings Investment Management is raising an issue with Taubman Centers (TCO) amended bylaws to limit the jurisdictions in which shareholders can challenge the company legally.
+- Investor activist Land & Buildings Investment Management is raising an issue with Taubman Centers' (TCO) amended bylaws to limit the jurisdictions in which shareholders can challenge the company legally.
 According to Land & Buildings, this is a clear indication that the Board does not have the best interests of shareholders in mind.
 More to come.

-- RioCan Real Estate Investment Trust (OTCPK:RIOCF) is looking to sell over C$2 billion worth of properties in Canada over the next few years.
+- Riocan Real Estate Investment Trust (OTCPK:RIOCF) is looking to sell over C$2 billion worth of properties in Canada over the next few years.

-- Forest City Realty Trust (FCE) is getting out of the retail sector after agreeing to sell roughly $3.2 billion worth of mall properties to JV partner QIC.
+- Forest City Realty Trust (NYSE:FCE.A) (NYSE:FCE.B) is getting out of the retail sector after agreeing to sell roughly $3.2 billion worth of mall properties to JV partner QIC.

 - Washington Prime Group (WPG) COO Butch Knerr resigned and his position will not be filled.